 The Delta SkyMiles Gold American Express Card is the best Delta Air Lines card for occasional flyers.
 The card offers bonuses on restaurant and supermarket spending and comes with a handful of travel perks.

-The Delta SkyMiles® Gold American Express Card offers 70,000 Bonus Miles after spending $2,000 in purchases on your new Card in your first 3 months.
-Offer expires 11/10/2021.
+The Delta SkyMiles® Gold American Express Card offers 40,000 bonus miles after you spend $1,000 in purchases on your new Card in your first 3 months.

 Earn now.
 Travel when you're ready.
 After you spend $10,000 in purchases in a calendar year, you will receive a $100 Delta Flight Credit on your Card to inspire your next travel.